openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/YourAapsProfile.md

 ![DIA](../images/Profile_DIA.png)

 This is quite often set too short.
-Most people will want at least 5 hours, potentially 6 or 7 or more.
+A DIA of 6 or 7 is probably a good place to start.
+A growing number of people find that a DIA of 8 to 9 hours works good for them.
 See the additional reading mentioned above.

 (profile-glucose-targets)=
 ## Glucose targets